sindresorhus/p-queue/readme.md

 Can be called multiple times.
 Useful if you for example add additional items at a later time.

+#### .onIdle()

+Returns a promise that settles when the queue becomes empty, and all promises have completed; `queue.size === 0 && queue.pending === 0`.

+The difference with `.onEmpty` is that `.onIdle` guarantees that all work from the queue has finished. `.onEmpty` merely signals that the queue is empty, but it could mean that some promises haven't completed yet.

 #### .clear()

 Clear the queue.